Hullow/42/get_next_line/Concepts-GNL.md

 Lifetime is contrasted with **scope**, which can be global or local, although scope often implies lifetime.
 In many languages, global variables are always static, but in some they are dynamic, while local variables are generally automatic, but may be static.

 A static local variable is different from a local variable as a static local variable is initialized only once no matter how many times the function in which it resides is called and its value is retained and accessible through many calls to the function in which it is declared, e.g. to be used as a count variable.
+This persistent state allows them to be used for maintaining state information across function calls.

+[Visibility](https://chat.openai.com/c/ba5844cd-c83f-4e95-aa7c-fa5d01b90ffd#:~:text=The%20scope%20or,as%20extern.): The scope or visibility of a static variable is limited to the block (usually a function) where it is defined if declared inside a function.
+If declared outside of any function (globally), its visibility is limited to the file in which it is declared, due to internal linkage, unless explicitly declared as `extern`.

+Initialization: Static variables are automatically initialized to zero (for arithmetic types) or NULL (for pointers) if not explicitly initialized by the programmer.

 In general, static memory allocation is the allocation of memory at compile time, before the associated program is executed, unlike dynamic memory allocation or automatic memory allocation where memory is allocated as required at run time.